ahmednuaman/coding-for-my-sister/chapter-1/hello-world/README.md

 # 1.1 Hello World

 So what we're going to cover here is how to write and deploy a simple HTML page to the web.
-We're going to use [git](http://git-scm.org) to version the files, Sublime Text (or your favourite text editor) to write the files and github.com to host the files.
+We're going to use [git](http://git-scm.org) to version the files, your favourite text editor to write the files and github.com to host the files.

 1. go to github.com
 2. create a new repository (repo for short) and call it `hello-world`